visit-dav/visit/src/doc/dev_manual/LiveIncidentResponse.rst

 Live Incident Response
 ======================

-VisIt_ software developers also have to serve in customer support roles taking hotline calls, replying to emails, responding to drop-ins, etc. Customer support is about the *operations* side of VisIt_ software.
+VisIt_ software developers also have to serve in incident response roles taking hotline calls, replying to emails, responding to drop-ins, etc. Incident response is about the *operations* side of VisIt_ software.
 That is the side associated with users *running* the software to get their work done.
 Apart from the VisIt_ software itself, *operations* involves many other things including the computing hardware, file systems and networks upon which VisIt_ software runs as well as the security enviornment and any third party software dependencies involved.

 Most of those aspects of *operations* are typically out of the purview of the VisIt_ team.
 In most cases the extent of the VisIt_ team's involvement in